-Applications are now being accepted for the 2023 Norma Aamodt-Nelson Student Scholar Award.
-This award was established in 2021 to honor the legacy of Norma, a practicing church musician and Instrumental Acquisitions Editor for Augsburg Fortress from 1993 until her death in 2020.
+The Norma Aamodt-Nelson Student Scholar Award award was established in 2021 to honor the legacy of Norma, a practicing church musician and Instrumental Acquisitions Editor for Augsburg Fortress from 1993 until her death in 2020.
 The establishment of this award encourages collegiate students as they prepare for a vocation in church music.
-Applicants must be enrolled as an undergraduate or graduate student as of Fall 2023.
-The recipient will receive a full scholarship for the 2023 ALCM biennial conference in Philadelphia, including housing and travel expenses, as well as a cash prize of $500.
+Applicants must be enrolled as an undergraduate or graduate student as of Fall 2025.
+The recipient receives a full scholarship for the ALCM biennial conference, including housing and travel expenses, as well as a cash prize of $500.
 The recipient will also be invited to publicly play a piece at the conference.
-The deadline for submission has been extended to May 15.

 Renata Peperkorn Named